Modernize Your Onboarding Process with Lessonly

 With Lessonly, companies and managers quickly transform knowledge into shareable lessons and resources, engage employees through interactive feedback loops, accelerate rep and team performance, and measure the impact of better learning across their organizations.

-How to Adopt a Modern Onboarding Process
+Modern Onboarding Process

 Being hired to a new position in today’s day and age doesn’t always mean that you know everything as soon as you step in the door.
 There are things, from tidbits of office information to entire educational courses, that employees will need to learn as they grow within a company.
 That’s what an onboarding process is for; to train employees on subjects and tools that they need to know to excel in their position.
 Looking at the employee onboarding definition, we can see that onboarding includes the lessons, training, and information to get a new employee performing at their position.

 Even the most qualified job prospects aren’t going to know everything right out of the gate on their first day of work and while onboarding might seem like a wasted resource to some managers, the quicker that employees can get to their fighting best, the better.
 More and more companies are adopting onboarding processes to help find the best talent for their culture.
 By leaving space for employees to learn skills during onboarding processes, businesses can hire for intangible skills that make a certain person an amazing candidate rather than just one that will get the job done.
 Onboarding can be as simple or complex as necessary, but it must be done with intent to really ensure that employees benefit from the information being presented.